-- B. Medical knowledge the broad nature of medical scenarios encountered on night float, in addition to the frequent downtime, affords the night float resident the opportunity to read on broad topics and improve their medical knowledge. - C. Professionalism Often a sick patient at night will engender a great deal of anxiety with the nursing staff as well as the night float taking care of that patient.
-These opportunities offer our residents the chance to show good judgment, professionalism, and excellence in interpersonal communication skills with the staff, patients, families, many of whom they do not know. - D. Interpersonal and Communication Skills Perhaps like no other rotation, Night Float housestaff will be interacting with various members of the health-care team as well as the patient in dealing with time-sensitive issues.
-Effective communication, is thus, paramount on a rotation such as this.
+- B. Medical knowledge the broad nature of medical scenarios encountered on night float, affords the night float resident the opportunity to read on broad topics and improve their medical knowledge. - C. Professionalism Often a sick patient at night will engender a great deal of anxiety with the nursing staff as well as the night float taking care of that patient.
+These opportunities offer our residents the chance to show good judgment, professionalism, and excellence in interpersonal communication skills with the staff, patients, families, many of whom they do not know. - D. Interpersonal and Communication Skills -Night Float residents will be interacting with various members of the health-care team as well as the patient in dealing with time-sensitive issues.
+Complete hand-off on significant overnight events with the primary team in the morning is also a crucial part of resident's responsibility.
+Effective communication is paramount.

-- E. Practice-based learning As part of the resident portfolio, documentation of the use of evidence-based tools in the application of patient care is tested during this rotation. - F. Systems-based practice this rotation requires the resident to work very closely with a large group of nurses of varying skill and level.
+- E. Practice-based learning As part of the resident portfolio, documentation of the use of evidence-based tools in the application of patient care is tested during this rotation. - F. Systems-based practice this rotation requires the resident to work very closely with a large group of nurses of varying skills and level.
 Often night float residents will spend some time transferring patients between units and in and out of the ICU.
 Patients will decompensate quickly.
 Often this exposes problems within our system of cross-coverage, communication between nursing and physicians and answering services, including swat teams.
 Residents are strongly encouraged to look for opportunities to improve the systems in which we all work.

-Reviewed and Revised by: Stephen J. Knohl, MD
+Reviewed and Revised by: Harvir Singh Gambhir, MD & Koh-Eun Narm, MD - 6/15/2023 Stephen J. Knohl, MD - 5/31/12

-Date Revised: 5/31/12